PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 yarn add zod
 ```

-Once the installation is complete restart your app, navigate to our `auth-actions.ts` file and import it with the following command.
+Once the installation is complete, restart your app, navigate to our `auth-actions.ts` file, and import it with the following command.

 ```ts
 import { z } from "zod";